NBA Rumors: ‘Hoops Habit’ Suggests Isaiah Thomas Could Sign With San Antonio Spurs In Free Agency

 “Thomas likely won’t be granted a max contract, but he could quickly fit into the Spurs’ offense as one of the primary shooters.
 The Spurs are currently over the league’s salary cap for 2018-19, leaving them with just enough room to sign players at a league minimum or by using available exceptions, per Spotrac.
 The team would have to find a way to sneak in a free agency signing like Thomas, depending on his market value.”

-Last season in the 17 regular season games with the Lakers, Thomas ended up averaging 15.6 points per game to go along with 5.0 assists and 2.1 rebounds.
+Last season in 17 regular season games with the Lakers, Thomas averaged 15.6 points per game to go along with 5.0 assists and 2.1 rebounds.
 He shot just 38.3 percent from the floor overall and knocked down 32.7 percent of his three-point attempts.
 Those numbers simply aren’t what fans have come to know and love from Thomas.

 Isaiah Thomas: 5 potential landing spots in 2018 #NBA free agency https://t.co/Xap2IWp4Ow — @DBOY035 via @HoopsHabit pic.twitter.com/Ach9HadP9k